In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is behavioural experiments.

 Evaluating the outcome

 Once the experiment is completed, the next step is to compare the expected and actual outcomes, and determine if the strength of the belief has changed.
 If the outcome was different from what was expected, that becomes part of the evidence base that the belief is unrealistic.
-We have a natural cognitive bias to pay more attention to the negative, and evaluating the results of a behavioural experiment can be a way of rationally working through experience that aren’t negative.
+We have a natural cognitive bias to pay more attention to the negative, and evaluating the results of a behavioural experiment can be a way of rationally working through experiences that aren’t negative.

 If the outcome is in fact what was expected, that could indicate that the belief itself isn’t the issue.
 At that point, a better place to focus might be on developing coping strategies.
 For example, if I’m anxious about people noticing my tremor, and people do sometimes notice it (which is true in my case), the focus could shift from “what if they notice” to “how am I going to cope most effectively when they do notice?”